 Don’t get me wrong if the plot is heading that way anyway and the character IS the sort of character to be romantically or physically entangled with everyone in sight, then fine.
 But often that’s not the case.

-I read somewhere how many books share a common theme that is identified with by many many people: the sense of companionship in stories.
+I read somewhere how many books share a common theme that is identified with by people: the sense of companionship in stories.

-We live in a world with enough technology to talk to people across the world in different languages and yet we are becoming more lonely than ever.
-People don’t keep in touch with their friends or family, don’t visit people, don’t know their neighbours… people feel isolated and alone.
+We live in a world with enough technology to talk to people across the oceans in different languages and yet we are becoming lonelier than ever.

 It is one of the reasons that books with groups of friends or fellowships of strangers do so well.
 It is that idea of people coming together to overcome an obstacle or complete a quest.
 The building of bonds and friendships even through hardship and grief.